 Millions of people have gone to college with a GED.
-More than 98% of colleges accept the GED in their undergraduate admissions process and, according to the GED Testing Service (gedtestingservice.com), the majority of recent GED recipients have gone on to college.
+More than 98% of colleges and universities accept the GED in their undergraduate admissions process and, according to the GED Testing Service (gedtestingservice.com), the majority of recent GED recipients have gone on to college.
 Individuals must score 150 points or higher on four subject tests to earn a GED.
 But to get into a college or university, a score of 165 or higher is necessary.

 Going to a college or university with a GED will involve more than simply completing the GED test.
 Applicants to 4-year colleges and universities may need to submit ACT or SAT scores.
 Between two and four years of high school coursework in English, foreign language, science, and social science are also among common requirements for admission to these schools.
 Students who do not have sufficient coursework can use their GED to enroll in a community college and earn the credits required for acceptance at a 4-year school as a transfer student.

 Study.com offers test prep courses that can help students learn more about each section, view video lessons on exam content, and utilize self-checking quizzes and practice tests to fully prepare for the GED.
 Resources include a comprehensive GED Study Guide as well as courses devoted to each of the subject tests:

 - GED Social Studies: History, Geography, Economics & Civics

 - GED Math: Help and Review